moniaros/AgentRisePortal/README.md

     -   `version`: A version number for the data structure to support future schema migrations.
 -   **Policy Versioning:** Each individual `PolicyACORD` object within the `policies` array also contains its own `lastUpdated` timestamp.
 This helps track when a specific policy was last amended or updated.
 -   **Data Integrity:** The storage service includes error handling to gracefully manage corrupted or unparsable data in `localStorage`, preventing application crashes.

+#### Synchronization Mechanism

+A manual synchronization process can be triggered from the Micro-CRM page via the **"Sync Policies from Storage"** button.
+This action initiates the following logic:

+1.  **Read from Storage:** The system reads all `PolicyACORD` data from `localStorage`.
+2.  **Customer Matching:** For each customer's set of policies in storage, it attempts to find a matching customer in the current CRM data model by comparing the policyholder's full name.
+3.  **Update Existing Customer:** If a match is found, the system iterates through the stored policies.
+    -   If a policy with the same policy number already exists for that customer, it is updated with the details from storage.
+    -   If the policy is new, it is added to the customer's policy list.
+4.  **Create New Customer:** If no matching customer is found, a new customer record is created in the CRM using the policyholder's name and address from the stored policy data.
+All associated policies from storage are mapped and added to this new customer profile.
+5.  **Feedback:** The sync button enters a loading state during the process.
+Upon completion, a notification appears confirming the number of customers and policies that were created or updated.

+### Detailed Policy View UI

+On the customer profile page, each policy is displayed using a detailed, responsive component that presents the full ACORD-structured data in a user-friendly manner.

+-   **Data Presentation:** The `DetailedPolicyView` component organizes information into logical, collapsible sections (e.g., "Policy Details," "Coverages," "Beneficiaries," "Vehicle Details").
+This prevents UI clutter and allows the user to focus on the information they need.
+The component uses the native `<details>` and `<summary>` elements for accessibility.
+-   **Inline Editing:**
+    -   To streamline data correction and updates, key fields like **coverage limits** and **beneficiary names/addresses** are editable inline.
+    -   Clicking on an editable field transforms it into a text input.
+    -   The change is saved automatically when the input loses focus (on blur) or when the user presses "Enter," triggering an update to the central CRM state.
+-   **Component Structure:**
+    -   `DetailedPolicyView.tsx`: The main container component that structures the layout and manages the collapsible sections.
+    -   `EditableField.tsx`: A reusable UI component that encapsulates the logic for switching between text display and an input field, handling the state and save callbacks.
+-   **Mobile Usability:** The layout is fully responsive.
+On smaller screens, tables are designed to be easily scrollable, and form elements are sized appropriately for touch interaction, ensuring a seamless experience on any device.

 ### Error Handling and Empty States